aryanrekhi/Senso/README.md

-# Senso : hesitation is defeat
+# Senso : Hesitation is defeat

+WARNING : THIS PROJECT IS A WORK IN PROGESS!

 Included mechanics:
 - Movement: WASD